 Omega-3 essential fat deficiency is one of the most common nutrient deficiencies.
 Only a handful of foods—some types of fish, flaxseeds, walnuts—contain omega-3’s in significant amounts.
 Consequently, even many healthy eaters don’t get enough of them.
 Adequate omega-3 intake is needed for healthy cell walls, nervous system function, immune function, and more.

 If you regularly eat the few foods that contain large amounts of omega-3’s, you don’t need to take a fish oil supplement.
 Otherwise, you should.
 In any case, it can do no harm.

-Our brains depend on proper hydration to function optimally.
+Our body and brain depends on proper hydration to function optimally.
 Brain cells require a delicate balance between water and various minerals to operate, and when you lose too much water, that balance is disrupted and your brain cells lose efficiency.
 Your body can't perform at it's optimal level if the brain isn't functioning properly.

-Specialist in Performance Nutrition, Nina Anderson recommends using an electrolyte replacement product that replenishes sodium, potassium and trace minerals like Boron, Selenium, and Manganese; that are vital for your brain to function properly.
+A Specialist in Performance Nutrition, Nina Anderson, recommends using an electrolyte replacement product that replenishes sodium, potassium and trace minerals like Boron, Selenium, and Manganese; that are vital for your brain to function properly.

 To get the most from your training be sure you replace the nutrients and minerals that are lost during training.
 Proper recovery is crucial to improving performance.

 We need to hydrate.
 But how can you hydrate and replace electrolytes without the harmful additives like sweeteners and artificial flavoring common in sports drinks that are harsh on your stomach?